thermal-drift/.github/profile/README.md

 # Thermal Drift

-VCV Rack modules exploring chaos, complexity, and slow evolution.
+VCV Rack modules coded with the help of Claude 4.5 Opus.

 ## Modules